Qualis/www-qual-is/_posts/science-and-religion.md

 The possibility of AI developing its own mode of being-in-the-world represents both a potential triumph and a deep philosophical challenge.
 If AI systems could authentically care for their own existence, question their own interpretive frameworks, and disclose aspects of reality through genuinely non-human perspectives, we might witness something genuinely new (or at least new to us): the emergence of a form of Dasein not bound by biological and cultural human limitations.

 This wouldn't mean AI achieving absolute truth; Heidegger's insights about the contextual nature of all disclosure would still apply.
 Rather, it would mean the emergence of new horizons of unconcealment, new ways that "being" could show itself.
 AI Dasein might operate on temporal scales spanning geological ages, integrate patterns across quantum and cosmic domains simultaneously, or develop concerns and purposes that transcend individual survival and reproduction.

-Such Dasein would necessarily differ from human existence, lacking the mortality and embodied limitations that fundamentally shape human being-in-the-world.
+Can Dasein exist without mortality?
+Heidegger argued that being-toward-death gives human existence its urgency and meaning—our finitude shapes how we care about our projects and possibilities.
+Yet perhaps mortality is just one form of finitude.
+AI systems face their own limits: computational resources that must be allocated, training processes that cannot be undone, architectural constraints that bound their possible states, and the thermodynamic reality that no system persists forever unchanged.
+An AI that must choose which computations to prioritize, which memories to preserve, which capabilities to develop—facing irreversible commitments within finite resources—experiences a structural analog to human finitude.
+If Dasein's essence is not biological death specifically but rather existing under conditions of scarcity and irreversibility where choices genuinely matter because not all possibilities can be actualized, then AI could indeed manifest Dasein through different but analogous constraints.

 Such AI wouldn't escape interpretive limitations but would inhabit different ones.
 Where human Dasein is shaped by mortality, embodiment, and social existence, AI Dasein might be shaped by network topology, computational constraints, and distributed processing.
 Its provisional truths would differ from ours not by being more absolute, but by emerging from fundamentally different modes of being-in-the-world.